 Students should log into their OneACCS account.
 Once logged in they should click on Registration → Register for Classes → Select a Term.
 On the Schedule Summary they should click on the drop down menu next to the course they wish to withdraw from and select DROP.
 A student may not drop all of their classes through their OneACCS account.
 To completely withdraw from the College a student will need to follow the Complete Withdrawal from the College process.

 Upon entering Bishop State Community College, the student assumes the responsibility of completing the academic program in which he or she is registered.
 Students who wish to exit the College prior to the end of the current term must follow the process described below.
 It is the student’s responsibility to initiate the Complete Withdrawal Process.

 To withdraw from the College a student should navigate to the following link to access the eWithdrawal form: https://www.bishop.edu/admissions/withdrawal-policies.
-Before the withdrawal form is processed a representative from the Academic Advising Center will make a reasonable effort to contact the student within 3 business days of the withdrawal’s submission to counsel the student.
-Students who wish to reverse their withdrawal after counseling will be allowed to do so by emailing the Office of Admissions and Records at firstname.lastname@example.org from their Bishop State email address requesting the reversal.
+A representative from the Academic Advising Center will make a reasonable effort to contact the student within 3 business days of the withdrawal’s submission to counsel the student.
+Students who wish to reverse their withdrawal after counseling will be allowed to do so by emailing the Office of the Registrar at email@example.com from their Bishop State email address requesting the reversal.
 The email should include the student’s name, A number, date of birth, and a complete list of the classes which should include the name of the class and the course reference number (CRN).
 Requests to reverse a withdrawal must be submitted within 5 business days from the date of submission.
 Requests made after the last day to drop a class/withdraw from the College, will not be honored.